 Domestic violence is one of the most serious misdemeanor charges you can face because of the numerous collateral consequences that will occur if you are convicted.
 A conviction can change your life in very bad ways.
-It is critical that you speak with a lawyer as soon as you are charged in order to maximize your chances of winning or getting a favorable outcome to your case.
+It is critical that you speak with a defense attorney as soon as you are charged in order to maximize your chances of winning or getting a favorable outcome to your case.
 Schedule a free consultation with a Glendale domestic violence attorney at The Law Offices of John Phebus as soon as possible.
 Our experienced criminal defense lawyer, John Phebus is here to help with your case.

-If you have questions regarding domestic violence charges, schedule a free consultation at The Law Offices of John Phebus.
-Our Glendale domestic violence lawyers can be reached by calling (623) 847-7117 or by completing our online contact form.
+Our lawyers can be reached by calling (623) 847-7117 or by completing our online contact form.
 Our office hours are from 8 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available based on the needs of our clients.

 What are Domestic Charges?

-Domestic violence is a hot-button social issue.
 A true domestic abuse case, where one spouse mentally or physically abuses the other, often for years and with devastating consequences for the entire family, must be treated with the utmost seriousness.
-However, the vast majority of cases involving “domestic violence” are more complicated and not so simple to classify.
+However, the vast majority of domestic violence cases are more complicated and not so simple to classify.
 Most situations involve a lot of mutual behavior by both sides that culminated in the police getting called.
 When the police arrive, they have to make a quick decision about who is guilty.
 Even though both husband and wife almost always bear some of the blame, the officer will have to decide who to file criminal charges against and who to classify as the victim.
 For practical reasons, charging both sides is rarely done.

 What Are Some Acts That Qualify as Domestic Violence?